1995 Ford Mondeo Mk1 review: Retro Road Test

 Ford Mondeo

 If you really want to buy an original Mondeo – and why wouldn’t you? – you’ll be pleased to read that they’re still worth very little today.
-Keep an eye on the classifieds and a budget as low as £1,000 ought to find you a usable car with an MOT, while paying a little more opens up a wider market.
+Keep an eye on the classifieds and a budget as low as £1,500 could find you a usable car with an MOT, while paying a little more opens up a wider market.

 The downside of the low values is that, to many, they’re still seen as cheap sheds – and may have been maintained as such.
 Service history is desirable, as are wheelarches that aren’t made of filler.
 Take a magnet and a screwdriver to check, and have a look through the car’s MOT history to see what it could be hiding.